broadcastt/broadcastt-php-http/README.md

 This library is compatible with PHP 5.4+

-This is an HTTP for Laravel library.
-If you are looking for a client library or a different server library please check out our [list of libraries](https://broadcastt.xyz/docs/libraries).
+This is a PHP library to interact with the Broadcastt API.
+If you are looking for a client library or a different server library please check out our [list of libraries](https://broadcastt.xyz/docs/Libraries).

-For tutorials and more in-depth documentation, visit our [official site](https://broadcastt.xyz/).
+For tutorials and more in-depth documentation, visit the [official site](https://broadcastt.xyz/).

 ## Documentation